❓ Server Assistant — Frequently Asked Questions

 Nothing — they're preserved. /setup only changes channel/role mappings and AI config.
 Warnings, notes, snippets, and audit logs are untouched.

-Can mods ban higher-ranked users?
+Can mods action higher-ranked users?

 Why does the bot say it can't ban someone?